I go to books and to nature as a bee goes to the flower, for a nectar that I can make into my own honey.

 Earth Day Pledge

 I was contacted recently by RedEnvelope about their #redgoesgreen Give Back to the Earth Awareness Project.
-They want to spread awareness, about the idea of “giving back to the Earth,” by asking bloggers to post their Earth Day pledge on their blogs for their readers to then do the same in a pay-it-forward fashion.
+They want to spread awareness, about the idea of “giving back to the Earth,” by asking bloggers to post their Earth Day pledge on DSCN2128their blogs for their readers to then do the same in a pay-it-forward fashion.
 In other words, what are you going to do/would want others to maybe do that would in some way, big or small, give back to the Earth?
 I wholeheartedly agreed to participate.

 So here is my pledge-I will be adding more natives this year again and keeping my pledge of no chemicals in the garden by gardening organically.

-I am encouraging folks to also do their part for their native pollinators especially by not using chemicals in your gardens and adding more native plants for native pollinators.
+am encouraging folks to also do their part for their native pollinators especially by not using chemicals in your gardens and adding more native plants for native pollinators.

 I hope you will join me in my pledge.
 And if you want to be part of the #redgoesgreen Give Back to the Earth Awareness Project, just Tweet your post using the #redgoesgreen.
 I will also be posting to Facebook with the same hashtag.
 I might even dust off my Twitter account.